chrishenri/rw3d_manual/docs/source/methods.rst

     \Delta t = \text{Mult} \times t_c,
     \end{aligned}

-The multiplier :math:`Mult` is specific to each considered process.
+The multiplier :math:`\text{Mult}` is specific to each considered process.
+Typically, the multiplicative inverse of the multiplier represents the number of particle jumps in a cell before the effect of the considered process is significantly modified.
+We then advise to always keep :math:`\text{Mult}<1` and to lower the values as much as sharp interfaces are simulated in order to minimize errors when particles jumps from a cell to another.
 If many processes are simultaneously simulated (as it often occurs), the time step can be evaluated from a single process only (here again, to be used with caution) or from all processes.
 For the latter, the smaller time step will be considered.

 The characteristic times are defined for each particle of the plume and at any discretized time as follow:

 *Advective characteristic time*:

 .. math::
     :label: tcadv